standardebooks/manual/9-metadata.rst

 		<meta property="se:subject">Fantasy</meta>
 		<meta property="se:subject">Philosophy</meta>

 #.
-Standard Ebooks contain at least one SE subject.
+There is at least one SE subject.

+#.
+SE subjects are in alphabetical order.

 All SE subjects
 ~~~~~~~~~~~~~~~